ChrisDuffley/stationPlaylist/addoninternals.md

 Previously, SPL Utilities was also the home of encoder support routines, introduced in fall 2014 with add-on 3.0.
 In 2020, encoder support module was moved into its own app module named SPL Engine (splengine package).

 The SPL Utilities global plugin is housed inside globalPlugins/splUtils/__init__.py.
-The module consists of global plugin class, SPL Controller driver and commands housed inside the class, and global constants used to communiocate with Studio.
+The module consists of global plugin class, SPL Controller driver and commands housed inside the class, and global constants used to communicate with Studio.
 It also includes a routine to switch focus to Studio from anywhere.

 ### SPL Controller layer

 The SPL Controller layer (entry command unassigned, same reason as the Assistant layer entry command) is used to invoke Studio functions from anywhere.
 The entry routine is similar to the app module counterpart (SPL Assistant) except for the following:

-* NVDA will make sure Studio is running (if so, it'll cache the window handle value just as in the Studio app module), otherwise it cannot enter SPL Controller layer.
+* NVDA will make sure Studio (local and/or remote) is running, otherwise it cannot enter SPL Controller layer.
+* Starting with add-on 25.12 and with Studio 6.20 or later installed, SPl Controller layer can control local and/or remote Studio.
+Based on SPL Controller scope setting and the active Studio component, NVDA will record the actual Studio variant to be controlled.
 * All commands (except five) use Studio API (Studio API and use of user32.dll's SendMessage was described in a previous section).

 For mechanics of layer commands, see section on add-on design where layer commands were discussed.